6.9 Solution Analysis¶

 - Other reasons.
 E.g. not enough memory or an explicit user request to stop.

-The first step in verifying that MOSEK reports the expected solution is to inspect the solution summary generated by MOSEK (see Section 6.9.1).
+The first step in verifying that MOSEK reports the expected solution is to inspect the solution summary generated by MOSEK (see Sec.
+6.9.1 (The Solution Summary)).
 The solution summary provides information about

 - the problem and solution statuses,

 - objective value and infeasibility measures for the primal solution, and